-- Classify, prioritise and automatically notify relevant teams of threats based on your business rules and risk thresholds.
+Classify, prioritize and automatically notify relevant teams of threats based on your business rules and risk thresholds.

 Technical Vulnerabilities are exploited by hackers and malware (ransomware, coin miners, viruses, etc.) leading to unwanted business impact, including:

-Regular penetration tests are certainly recommended for any organisation wanting to keep tabs on their cyber health.
-Any money spent on a penetration test will cost less than a major breach or the compromising of your site, which can lead to serious down time.
-What’s more, with GDPR coming into effect, it’s essential that you can demonstrate you are maintaining the highest level of cyber security.
+Regular penetration tests are certainly recommended for any organization wanting to keep tabs on its cyber health.
+Any money spent on a penetration test will cost less than a major breach or the compromising of your site, which can lead to serious downtime.
+What’s more, with GDPR coming into effect, it’s essential that you can demonstrate you are maintaining the highest level of cybersecurity.
 The only way to truly get a detailed view of your current security posture is via a penetration test.